Peterlee Town F.C.: History

 In 2006 the club changed its name to Peterlee Town F.C.

-In September 2008 Peterlee beat Billingham Town 2–0 in the Second Round Qualifying of the FA Vase at the Eden Lane Ground.
-This win saw them play Newcastle Benfield in the First Round Proper of the competition where they lost 4–1.
+In September 2008 Peterlee beat Billingham Town 2–0 in the second round qualifying of the FA Vase at the Eden Lane Ground.
+This win saw them play Newcastle Benfield in the first round proper of the competition where they lost 4–1.

 In 2011 they club rejoined the Wearside League with the club stating on their website that this has "helped attract more local talent and will almost certainly help Peterlee move back into the Northern League within the next few years."
+However, they left the league after two seasons.

+In 2022 the club reformed as Peterlee Town FC with two junior teams competing in the Russel Foster Youth League.
+As of the 2024-2025 Season the club maintains 16 teams with a mixture of girls, boys and adult teams.